 But in your particular area you may also need to consider the resistance to insect attack such as termites.
 But it does not always correlate that high natural resistance to decay implies the wood species has a high resistance to termite attack.

 Other wood properties may also be important to you.
 For example with some wood species, the surface can become quite rough after being exposed to the weather and can cause splinters.
 With other species, expansion and contraction under certain weather conditions can be manifested as cupping of the surface of the wood slats, although this generally disappears when the wood returns to a stable moisture content.
 And if a high resistance to fire is required, you may need a species with a high fire rating such as Ipe, which has been given an “A” rating by the NFPA.

-As for colour, wood species can vary tremendously in colour, from light straw through chocolate browns to deep orange red colours.
-However all wood will eventually fade to a soft silver grey colour over time.
+As for color, wood species can vary tremendously in color, from light straw through chocolate browns to deep orange red colors.
+However all wood will eventually fade to a soft silver grey color over time.
 The speed at which this will occur depends on the degree of exposure to UV sunlight in particular, and whether the wood is treated at regular intervals with decking oil.

 An important consideration for many people is whether the wood has been responsibly harvested or comes from managed forests.
 Apart from the well-known FSC certification procedures, there are other government and non-government schemes adopted by some countries which may (or may not) provide some assurances that the wood has been sourced from responsibly managed and harvested forests and not sourced from illegal logging operations.